 Growth Mindset: Those who embody this worldview assume that intelligence and skill are malleable and limitless.
 In other words, with enough hard work and dedication, you can achieve anything.
-People with a growth mindset set learning-oriented goals and actively seek out challenges, which they use to incrementally grow better or stronger at something.
-Since success is a mere product of the process of hard work, the hard work itself is their litmus test for well-being.
-They experience failure as an opportunity for learning and tend to problem-solve when met with setbacks to map pathways for generating the knowledge or skill required for a given task.
+People with a growth mindset develop learning-oriented goals and actively seek out challenges, which they use to develop new skills incrementally.
+Since success is usually a product of the process of hard work, the hard work itself is their litmus test for well-being.
+They see failure as an opportunity for learning and tend to problem-solve when met with setbacks.
+This helps them map pathways for generating the knowledge or skill required for a given task.

-The HOW section explores these concepts from the perspective of how a life coach could use an awareness of the growth vs. fixed mindset theory as a way to craft curious questions that lead clients to meaningful insights.
+The HOW section explores these concepts from the perspective of a life coach.
+It addresses ways to utilize an awareness of the growth vs. fixed mindset as a way to craft curious questions that lead to meaningful insights.

-&lt;sup>30 Dweck, C.S. and E.L.
+44 Dweck, C.S. and E.L.
 Leggett.
 1988.
 A Social-Cognitive Approach to Motivation and Personality.
 Psychological Review 95(2): pp. 256-273.

-&lt;sup>31 Dweck, C.S.
+45 Dweck, C.S.
 1999.
 Self Theories: Their role in motivation, personality, and development.
 Psychology Press.
 New York, NY.

-Fixed Mindset Growth Mindset Believes intelligence & talent is static Believes intelligence and talent can be developed Desires to look smart Desires to learn Avoids challenges Embraces challenges as an opportunity to grow Gives up easily Persists in the face of setbacks Sees effort as fruitless or something you do when you are not good enough Sees effort as the path to mastery Ignores useful negative feedback & criticism Leans from feedback & criticism Feels threatened by the success of others Finds lessons and inspiration in the success of others May plateau early and achieve less than their full potential Reaches ever-higher levels of achievement
+Fixed Mindset Growth Mindset Believes intelligence & talent is static Believes intelligence and talent can be developed Desires to look smart Desires to learn Avoids challenges Embraces challenges as an opportunity to grow Gives up easily Persists in the face of setbacks Sees effort as fruitless or something you do when you are not good enough Sees effort as the path to mastery Ignores useful negative feedback & criticism Learns from feedback & criticism Feels threatened by the success of others Finds lessons and inspiration in the success of others May plateau early and achieve less than their full potential Reaches ever-higher levels of achievement

-Coaching Strategy, Tools, and Exercises
+• Coaching Strategy, Tools, and Exercises.

 In any coaching exercise, you can always ask questions about a client's perception of their strengths, weaknesses, traits, raw talent, effort, and identity.
-There are a few exercises that are especially useful in helping address those aspects of your client's agency, as well as the meaning behind and importance of their goals.
+There are a few exercises that are especially useful in helping address those aspects of your client's agency, as well as the meaning and importance of their goals.
 For example, helping clients craft metaphors is a great way to capture the essence of who your client wants to be and the energy they want to emphasize.
-Acknowledgment is another good example of a tool that can help your client become more self-aware and understand their impact more fully.
+Acknowledgment is another good example of a tool that can help your client become more self-aware and fully understand their impact.